-All persons who have submitted abstracts to the General Conference will be notified in November 2017 regarding whether their papers have been accepted for the Conference program.
-The winner or co-winners of the Nancy and Richard Memorial Fund Prize will be notified by August 15, 2018.
+All persons who have submitted abstracts to the General Conference will be notified by the end of December 2017 regarding whether their papers have been accepted for the Conference program.
+The winner or co-winners of the Nancy and Richard Memorial Prize will be notified by August 15, 2018.

-Stephen Klasen (Chair) and Maria Grazia Pittau are the Trustees of the Nancy and Richard Ruggles Memorial Fund.
+Stephen Klasen (Chair) and Maria Grazia Pittau are the members of the Nancy and Richard Ruggles Memorial Prize committee.